 When it doesn’t always work

 With all the benefits of dads waking up for middle of the night feedings, moms feel less resentful and isolated.
 But is there ever a time when dads don’t need to wake up at nights?

 Each family is different, from their schedules to their preferences.
 Maybe mom can function much better with five hours of sleep than dad (who needs a full eight), or dad’s job is too challenging for him to be sleep deprived (like the pilot or surgeon we mentioned earlier).

 Other moms also feel no need nor resentment should dad help with the baby at night or not.
 “I have to get up anyway—why wake my husband if he doesn’t have to?” is a common reason moms don’t mind when their husbands never wake up with the baby.

-Some families also have a clear understanding and sharing of night feed duties.
+Some families also have a clear understanding about sharing night time feeds.
 Dad focuses on bringing in income while mom is the main caregiver.

 And finally, other couples customize and learned how to share night feeds.
 Many parents take turns—mom does the feedings one night while dad does the next.
 Some take shifts—dad handles the 9pm to 3am shift, while mom does the 3am to 9am shift.